[metaslider id=2951] … Read More

 Looking at one of the most referenced documents when it comes to security – the Critical Security Controls, a NAC provides the easy wins for a number of controls, including asset inventory, continuous vulnerability assessment, and malware defenses.
 In addition NACs provide visibility into your network, the ability to enforce policies at a granular level and protection against Advance Persistent Threats and malware.

-Item One: Inventory of authorize and unauthorized devices:
+Item One: Inventory of authorized and unauthorized devices:

-Maintain an asset inventory of all systems connected to the network and the network devices themselves, recording at least the network addresses, machine name(s), purpose of each system, an asset owner responsible for each device, and the department associated with each device.
+Maintain an asset inventory of all systems connected to the network and the network devices themselves, recording at least the network addresses, machine name(s), purpose of each system, an asset owner responsible for each device, and the department associated with each device – you could even put something like these scannable wire tags on things like laptops and cables to help you identify and track where your devices are.

 The diagram below provides a snapshot that is provided by the NetBeat NAC, from the diagram you can see the IP address, the time it was first detected, MAC Address, and operating system including service packs and the manufacturer.